 The data structure and significant factors vary greatly from country to country.
 It is important how many loans the client had previously had in the history credit bureau; meanwhile, in Vietnam, the client’s medical insurance is crucial.

 During the customer risk assessment, we use 300 to 500 parameters and collect all legally available information in the market, including public services, as access to them is often free of charge.

 The short-term loans segment is liquid and the risks are immediately visible in many cases.
-Moreover, there are opportunities to extend the loan in many countries and it allows replacing a short-term loan to long-term loan at higher lending rates.
-Currently the short-term loans are the main product in portfolio of our company.
-The total Aventus Group loan portfolio is diversified between short-term, long-term and leasing loans, which are secured with collateral.
+Moreover, there are opportunities to extend the loans in many countries and it allows replacing short-term loans to long-term loans at higher lending rates.
+Currently, short-term loans are the main product in the portfolio of our company.
+The total Aventus Group loan portfolio is diversified between short-term, long-term, and leasing loans, which are secured with collateral.